balusena/docker-for-devops/01-Docker Containers Introduction and Setup/Docker Containers introduction and setup.md

 and system files, resulting in a much larger size.

 I hope it is now very clear why containers are light weight in nature.

+## Working of Containers Deep-Dive
+The term “container” is really just an abstract concept to describe how a few different features work together to visualize a “container”.
+Let’s run through them real quick:

+### 1.Namespaces
+Namespaces provide containers with their own view of the underlying Linux system, limiting what the container can see and access.
+When you run a container, Docker creates namespaces that the specific container will use.
+There are several different types of namespaces in a kernel that Docker makes use of, for example:

+### 2.NET
+Provides a container with its own view of the network stack of the system (e.g., its own network devices, IP addresses, IP routing tables, /proc/net directory, port numbers, etc.).

+### 3.PID
+PID stands for Process ID.
+If you’ve ever run ps aux in the command line to check what processes are running on your system, you’ll have seen a column named “PID”.
+The PID namespace gives containers their own scoped view of processes they can view and interact with, including an independent init (PID 1), which is the “ancestor of all processes”.

+### 4.MNT
+Gives a container its own view of the “mounts” on the system.
+So, processes in different mount namespaces have different views of the filesystem hierarchy.

+### 5.UTS
+UTS stands for UNIX Timesharing System.
+It allows a process to identify system identifiers (i.e., hostname, domain name, etc.).
+UTS allows containers to have their own hostname and NIS domain name that is independent of other containers and the host system.

+### 6.IPC
+IPC stands for InterProcess Communication.
+IPC namespace is responsible for isolating IPC resources between processes running inside each container.

+### 7.USER
+This namespace is used to isolate users within each container.
+It functions by allowing containers to have a different view of the uid (user ID) and gid (group ID) ranges, as compared with the host system.
+As a result, a process’s uid and gid can be different inside and outside a user namespace, which also allows a process to have an unprivileged user outside a container without sacrificing root privilege inside a container.

+### 8.Control Groups
+Control groups (also called cgroups) are a Linux kernel feature that isolates, prioritizes, and accounts for the resource usage (CPU, memory, disk I/O, network, etc.) of a set of processes.
+In this sense, a cgroup ensures that Docker containers only use the resources they need — and, if needed, set up limits to what resources a container can use.
+Cgroups also ensure that a single container doesn’t exhaust one of those resources and bring the entire system down.

+### 9.Isolated Union File System
+Docker uses Union File Systems to build up an image.
+You can think of a Union File System as a stackable file system, meaning files and directories of separate file systems (known as branches) can be transparently overlaid to form a single file system.

+The contents of directories which have the same path within the overlaid branches are seen as a single merged directory, which avoids the need to create separate copies of each layer.
+Instead, they can all be given pointers to the same resource; when certain layers need to be modified, it’ll create a copy and modify a local copy, leaving the original unchanged.
+That’s how file systems can appear writable without actually allowing writes.
+(In other words, a “copy-on-write” system.)

+Layered systems offer two main benefits:

+- 1.Duplication-Free
+    Layers help avoid duplicating a complete set of files every time you use an image to create and run a new container, making instantiation of Docker containers very fast and cheap.

+- 2.Layer Segregation
+    Making a change is much faster — when you change an image, Docker only propagates the updates to the layer that was changed.